Portugal's CTT says profit up on savings products, parcel service

 Revenue from express delivery and parcel service rose nearly 4 percent, while financial services brought 20 percent more than a year ago, it said.
 CTT’s financial services include sales of savings products such as Treasury certificates.

-Just before the privatization last year, the Bank of Portugal issued an authorization for CTT to set up banking services if shareholders opt to do so.
+Just before the privatisation last year, the Bank of Portugal issued an authorisation for CTT to set up banking services if shareholders opt to do so.

 CTT shares closed down 0.5 percent lower at 8.09 euros before the results were announced but still outperformed the broader market, which was down 1.7 percent.